babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 Unfortunately the `colCaseFirst` modifier applies only to strings that are tertiary-equal (rather than secondary-equal like a `CI_AS` collation); therefore, tertiary SQL collations cannot be emulated using a single ICU collation.
-As a workaround, we recommend you modify applications that use the `SQL_Latin1_General_Pref_CP1_CI_AS` collation to use the `BBF_SQL_Latin1_General_CP1_CI_AS` collation first, and then add `COLLATE BBF_SQL_Latin1_General_Pref_CP1_CS_AS` to any `ORDER BY` clause for this column.
+As a workaround, we recommend that you use a different collation for `GROUP BY` than you use for `ORDER BY`.

-#### PostgreSQL uses a specific version of ICU and can match at most one
+#### PostgreSQL supports exactly one version of each collation

-version of a collation.
-Variations across versions are unavoidable, as are minor variations across time as languages evolve.
+PostgreSQL supports exactly one version of each collation, whereas SQL Server can support multiple versions of the same collation, typically by modifying the collation name with a version suffix such as `_80` or `_100`.

 #### Character(SC) expansion

 A character expansion treats a single character as equal to a sequence of characters at the primary level.
-SQL Server\'s default `CI_AS` collation supports character expansion, whereas ICU collations support character expansion only for accent-insensitive collations.
+SQL Server's default `CI_AS` collation supports character expansion, whereas ICU collations support character expansion only for accent-insensitive collations.

-Character reordering options are currently more restricted in PostgreSQL than in ICU, and the order of special characters can\'t be made to follow the order of special characters in SQL Server exactly.
+Character reordering options are currently more restricted in PostgreSQL than in ICU, and the order of special characters can't be made to follow the order of special characters in SQL Server exactly.

-When character expansion is required, then a `AI` collation must be used for comparisons, but such collations are not currently supported by the `LIKE` operator.
+When character expansion is required, then an `AI` collation must be used for comparisons, but such collations are not currently supported by the `LIKE` operator.
 A column declared using the default `CI_AS` collation can use the `LIKE` operator without character